ellisonbg/py4science/book/whirlwind_tour.rst

    Out[92]: 2006

-With record arrays, the dictionary-like syntax is also supported using the column names as string keys, eg we can access the date columen with ``r['date']``.
+With record arrays, the dictionary-like syntax is also supported using the column names as string keys, eg we can access the date column with ``r['date']``.

 We can see how an investment in CROX has fared over the past few years